 Lynn Povich is an award-winning journalist who has spent more than 40 years in the news business.
 After graduating from Vassar, she began her career as a secretary in the Paris Bureau of Newsweek magazine, rising to become a reporter and writer in New York.
 In 1970, she was one of 46 women who sued the magazine for sex discrimination, the first women in the media to sue.
 Five years later, she was appointed the first woman Senior Editor in Newsweek’s history.
 Lynn has written a book about that landmark lawsuit, its bittersweet impact on the women involved and women in the media, and what has--and hasn't changed.
 THE GOOD GIRLS REVOLT was published in 2012 by PublicAffairs.
 It inspired the series GOOD GIRLS REVOLT premiering on Amazon Prime October 2016.

 Lynn became Editor-in-Chief of Working Woman magazine in 1991, and in 1996, she joined MSNBC.com as East Coast Managing Editor, overseeing the internet content of NBC News and MSNBC Cable programs and personalities.
-In 2005, she edited a book of columns by her father, famed Washington Post sports writer Shirley Povich, called ALL THOSE MORNING...AT THE POST.
+In 2005, she edited a book of columns by her father, famed Washington Post sports writer Shirley Povich, called ALL THOSE MORNINGS...AT THE POST.

-A recipient of the Matrix Award for Magazines, Lynn serves on the Advisory Boards of the International Women's Media Foundation and the Women's Rights Division of Human Rights Watch and the CUNY Graduate Center Foundation Board.
+A recipient of the Matrix Award for Magazines, Lynn serves on the Advisory Boards of the International Women's Media Foundation, the Women's Rights Division of Human Rights Watch and the CUNY Graduate Center Foundation Board.
 She is married to Stephen Shepard, who was Editor-in-Chief of Business Week magazine for 20 years, Founding Dean Emeritus and currently University Professor of the Graduate School of Journalism of the City University of New York.
 They have two children.